SAF Military Police Command: Military Police Enforcement Unit (MPEU)

 The Military Police Enforcement Unit (MPEU) serves as the main enforcement arm of the SAF Military Police Command.
-It comprises three companies: the Law Enforcement and Ceremonial Company (LEEC), the Support Company, and the Military Working Dog Unit (MWDU).
+It comprises three companies: the Law Enforcement and Ceremonial Company (LECC), the Support Company, and the Military Working Dog Unit (MWDU).

-The LEEC routinely conducts spot-checks in SAF camps, bases, vessels, and on personnel returning from overseas deployment.
+The LECC routinely conducts spot-checks in SAF camps, bases, vessels, and on personnel returning from overseas deployment.
 They are also trained to conduct anti-riot operations in SAF camps and the SAF Detention Barracks.
+The LECC also mounts the guard of honour contingent for military and state events.
-The LEEC has a Presidential Guards Platoon that mounts the guard of honour contingent for military and state events, and serve as ceremonial sentries at the Istana, as well as performing the guard mounting ceremony outside the Istana on the first Sunday of every month.
-The Silent Precision Drill Squad (SPDS), which is under the LEEC, performs silent precision drills at the National Day Parade and international military tattoos.
-The LEEC also has a Special Security and Protection (SSP) Platoon that provides close protection cover for key appointment holders in the SAF and Ministry of Defence (MINDEF).

-The Support Company has a Traffic Platoon that performs escort duties and conducts patrols to ensure that SAF personnel driving military vehicles comply with traffic regulations.
+The Support Company has a Presidential Guards Platoon that serves as ceremonial sentries at the Istana, as well as performing the guard mounting ceremony outside the Istana on the first Sunday of every month.
+The platoon's members are also trained in Silent Precision Drills, and form the Silent Precision Drill Squad (SPDS) which performs at the monthly Istana Change of Guards ceremony, as well as the National Day Parade and international military tattoos.
+The support company also includes a Traffic Platoon that performs escort duties and conducts patrols to ensure that SAF personnel driving military vehicles comply with traffic regulations.
 It also has a Security Operations Detachment that works closely with the Singapore Police Force to arrest SAF personnel who have deserted or gone AWOL or committed other military offences.
 It has an Escort and Processing Office Platoon in charge of registering and detaining suspects in holding cells at Mowbray Camp.

 The MWDU is in charge of training sniffer dogs and guard dogs and carrying out operations involving these dogs.

+Lastly, there is a Special Security and Protection (SSP) Platoon that provides close protection cover for key appointment holders in the SAF and Ministry of Defence (MINDEF).

 Security Troopers

+Security Troopers have replaced the Regimental Police in the Singapore Army.
 Security Troopers from the 8th Battalion, Singapore Infantry Regiment (8 SIR) provide security coverage at SAF camps, bases and military installations around Singapore, while Security Troopers from the 9th Battalion, Singapore Infantry Regiment (9 SIR) provide security coverage at key installations such as Changi Airport, Sembawang Wharves and Jurong Island.
 The SAF Military Police Command also provides security coverage at the Ministry of Defence (MINDEF) headquarters at Bukit Gombak.